top of page

 The UK continues to feel the effects of what many say is the most significant cost of living squeeze in a generation.
 Even though headline inflation has eased from its peak, the lasting impact on households, the populations’ wellbeing, work and society remains significant.
 Here we look at just some of the latest evidence and analyse what the crisis means for everyday life.

-UK inflation peaked at 11.1% in late 2022 — the highest in over four decades — and while it has since cooled, the cost of everyday essentials are still far above where they were before the cost of living crisis began.
+UK inflation peaked at 11.1% in late 2022, the highest in over four decades, and while it has since cooled down, the cost of everyday essentials is still far above where they were before the cost-of-living crisis began.
 In late 2025, over 60% of UK adults reported increases in their cost of living compared with the previous month, driven mainly by high food and energy costs.

 For many households, this simply means that money doesn’t stretch as far as it once did.
 Even with some short-term relief measures and targeted support, the burden on household budgets and daily living expenses continues.